O'Shaughnessy trending value investment strategy

 For example if a company has a price to sales ratio that is in the lowest one percent for all the companies in the database, it gets a price to sales rank of 1 (lower is more undervalued) and if a company has a PE ratio in the highest one percent (it is overvalued) of all the companies in the database it will get a PE rank of 100.

 Don’t worry if this looks intimidating, in the Quant Investing stock screener we do all the calculations for you.
 This means you can find all the companies that fit this investment strategy with a few mouse clicks.

-The second part of the trending value strategy is to buy companies with the largest six month stock price increase, this is also called stock price momentum.
+The second part of the trending value strategy is to buy companies with the biggest six month stock price increase, this is also called momentum.

 A momentum strategy simply means buying stocks with the highest past price increase over a certain time period.

 Lots of independent researchers have found that stocks that have had high returns over the past three to twelve months continue to perform well.
 You can find out more about momentum and why it works so well in this article: 10 myths about momentum investing, squashed

 The downside of the momentum strategy it can be very volatile.

 For example, James found out that investing in 10 percent of the stocks with the highest 6-month price appreciation returned a maximum of 175.2 % in one year but it also had the highest drawdown of -62.4%.